 Far from your typical luxury hotel, but if you’re looking for a quick shoot spot with character and vintage vibes, you’ll love Tropics Motor Hotel.
 This quintessential road motel is located in Indio, a more run-down area of the Coachella Valley, about 30 minutes from Palm Springs.
 Unless you’re staying at the hotel overnight, there is no easy parking nearby.
 Tough parking is actually rare in the desert, but you can easily work around it by parking at the gas station nearby, or on the residential streets nearby and walk to the hotel.
 The sign in front is the photogenic spot – it’s beautiful when lit up at night too!

-Greater Palm Springs is home to a plethora of hotels boasting unique character and design, which is partly what sets this desert oasis apart from other vacation destinations.
+Greater Palm Springs is home to a plethora of photogenic hotels boasting unique character and design, which is partly what sets this desert oasis apart from other vacation destinations.
 The list could seriously go on and on!
-If you get a chance to visit any of these and share any photos on Instagram, feel free to tag me so I can see 🙂 Dying to know more about a specific aspect of Palm Springs living?
+Check out my post on my favorite iconic spots in the area if you haven’t already.
+If you get a chance to visit any of these and share any photos on Instagram, please tag me so I can see 🙂 Dying to know more about a specific aspect of Palm Springs living?
 Let me know in a comment below and I’ll try my best to answer them or create a post about it soon! xo